40 Things You Might Not Know About Supermarkets

 Customers would tell me as they went through the checkout, “I just stopped in to get eggs,” and they would have $250 worth of stuff. —Jason Swett, former bagger and cashier at a grocery store in Kalamazoo, Michigan.
-These are the best sources for online coupons for products you always need.

 To save money, wear headphones and listen to upbeat music as you shop.